PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/opcode-descriptions.md

 | `remu`           | `Divide rs1 (dividend) by rs2 (divisor) and place the remainder in rd (unsigned)`                                                |
 : RV32M - "RV32M Standard Extension for Integer Multiply and Divide"

+This table outlines the standard extension for integer multiplication and division operations in the 32-bit RISC-V architecture, enhancing computational capabilities with dedicated instructions.

 | instruction name | instruction description                                                                                                          |
 |------------------|:---------------------------------------------------------------------------------------------------------------------------------|
 | `mulw`           | `Multiply with lower 32-bits of rs1 by the lower 32-bits of rs2 and place the result in rd`                                      |